 In this video I show how to do that and how product owners can work with non-profits as affiliates.

-Question: If a non-profit used affiliate marketing to raise money, does that make you more or less likely to buy through their link?
-You can leave a comment by clicking here.
+If a non-profit used affiliate marketing to raise money, does that make you more or less likely to buy through their link?

-Missed one of the 30 Days of Q&A vidoes?
+Missed one of the 30 Days of Q&A videos?
 Find them all here.